Don’t get conned out of your cash. Here are 25 tips for signing a rental contract in Israel.

 - Make sure that the person renting the property has the authority to do so.
 Ask them to show you that they are the legal owners of the property – you don’t want to get caught up in a scam!

-- The description of the property - a lounge/living room is defined as a room in Israel.
+- The description of the property – a lounge/living room is defined as a room in Israel.
 So, a 4 roomed apartment in Israel means 3 bedrooms and a lounge.
 You may be offered a 3 1/2 roomed apartment.
-Half a room means that one of the bedrooms is very small and may only be big enough to squeeze a single bed and a small cuboard.
-It's common for a landlord to close off one of the bedrooms and store his personal possessions in the room.
+Half a room means that one of the bedrooms is very small and may only be big enough to squeeze a single bed and a small cupboard.
+Check out this floor plan of a typical Israeli apartment.
+It’s not unheard of for a landlord to close off one of the bedrooms and store his personal possessions in the room.
 If you agree, make sure this is stipulated in the rental agreement and the rental price has been adjusted accordingly.
 Gardens, storerooms and parking spots must also be stipulated in the rental agreement.